 Liam Coady: How does Liam feel about joining the Circuit Tree Creative Team?
 The same way he feels about a room full of puppies… overjoyed!
 He is a writer, performer, actor and educator living on Treaty 7 territory.
 Currently, he is working on a few voice over projects as well as writing his grandmother’s memoir.
 He’s here to provide help, fun and twirly moustache for this year’s Circuit Tree.
 Can’t wait to meet you!

 Colin Matty (Camp Director) is a playwright, poet, performer, and enthusiast of wordplay in all its forms.
 He first began his journey with WordsWorth and the Writers’ Guild in 2011, and has since come to appreciate the incredible passion and power of the community of young writers it brings together.
 While not scheming ways to make the experiences at camp even more magical, Colin runs his best ideas through a typewriter and gives them to strangers on the street.
 This is his sixth year as camp Director, and he hopes this year’s Circuit Tree will be the freshest yet!
 (Photo Credit: Cory Johnn Photography)

 Registrations are final and non-refundable.
 Courses, instructors and supervisors may be subject to change.
+We require a minimum number of registrants to have the camp happen so make sure you register by June 21!
 A full refund will be made in the event the camp is cancelled.